couchbase/query/docs/n1ql-select.md

         [ { } ]

-### Buckets
+### Keyspaces (buckets)

-The simplest type of FROM clause specifies a bucket:
+The simplest type of FROM clause specifies a keyspace (bucket):

         SELECT * FROM customer

-This returns every value in the _customer_ bucket.
+This returns every value in the _customer_ keyspace.

-The bucket name can be prefixed with an optional pool name:
+The keyspace can be prefixed with an optional namespace (pool):

         SELECT * FROM main:customer

-This queries the _customer_ bucket in the _main_ pool.
+This queries the _customer_ keyspace in the _main_ namespace.

-If the pool name is omitted, the default pool in the current session is used.
+If the namespace is omitted, the default namespace in the current session is used.

 ### Keys

-Specific primary keys within a bucket can be specified.
+Specific primary keys within a keyspace (bucket) can be specified.
 Only values having those primary keys will be included as inputs to the query.

 To specify a single key: